GojuNoah/Cat-Photo-App/README.md

-Learn the most common HTML tags by building a Cat Photo App.
+Learned the most common HTML tags by building a Cat Photo App.